Category Archives: Colorado

 This post is for following the construction of our home in Grand Junction, CO

 It all started with finding and buying one of the few lots at Spyglass Ridge that has the view I would have wanted.
+We were able to buy Lot 174 which had been combined with lot 173 to create a new mini subdivision.
+This turned out to be an incredible headache for the sellers to be allowed to sell it to us.
+But we did close on our land on June 5th.
 Our backyard will overlook the Grand Valley with Mt Garfield to the NE.

 My goal for finding a house in Grand Junction was always to have a glimpse of Mt Garfield.
 Ever since I lived in Palisade during my stint with Union Oil during the Oil Shale Boom and Bust of the early eighties I have had a connection with this mountain and the Grand Valley.
 This opportunity for Pam & I to live out the rest of our lives overlooking and being a part of this valley seems like the icing on the cake for a wonderful life.
 I believe this move to Grand Junction will be my 29th move.